 It means reacting quickly to news stories, regulation changes, algorithm updates, and search fluctuations.
 Taking advantage of new types of ad units and A.I.-enabled assistance to create more variants to test.
 Maybe rethinking your old, handy landing page templates and giving a new set of challengers the traffic to shine.

-Sure, the 2020 headlines may read like an “end of days” script.
-But for marketers, and financial marketers in particular, it’s the dawn of a new era — where consumer data, digital performance, and results-based decision making can propel your financial institution to new heights.
+For marketers, and financial marketers in particular, now is the dawn of a new era — where consumer data, digital performance, and results-based decision making can propel your financial institution to new heights.

 1 Source: Kasasa Analytics, 3/22-6/5